 Is there a cost to parents associated with their child receiving a laptop?

 A $50 fee per student will be collected to cover insurance costs.
 However, families of 2 students enrolled at a 1:1 school will pay a reduced fee of $75 and families of 3 or more students enrolled at a 1:1 school will pay reduced fee of $100.
 You can pay by writing one check and turning it in at your child's school.
 Make sure to include your other student(s) name, school and grade on the check.
-Also, you may print and fill out this FORM to submit when turning in the fee to help in tracking multiple students in your family.

 (All student's name, school and grade must be documented when paid.)